 Arrival day

 Check in is from 2 pm daily.
-Travel to Emu Bay by car from the ferry takes approximately 50 minutes.
+Travel to Emu Bay by car from the Penneshaw ferry terminal takes approximately 50 minutes.
 Pick up a Kangaroo Island Travel Guide and map when checking in at the ferry.

-Taking the morning ferry is advisable if able, as this will allow time to explore the attractions in and around Penneshaw and the Dudley Peninsula, and others on the way to Emu Bay.
-Notable attractions include The Sculpture trail in Penneshaw, False Cape Wines, Dudley Winery, Pennington Bay, Prospect Hill Lookout, Flavours of Petit Provance Farmstall.
-In American River find the Oyster Farm Shop and Deck Cafe, Clifford’s Honey Farm and the Eucalyptus Distillery on the way to Kingscote.
-This handy map can help you plan your stay.
+Notable attractions include The Sculpture Trail in Penneshaw, False Cape Wines, Dudley Winery, Pennington Bay, Prospect Hill Lookout.
+In American River, you will find the Oyster Farm Shop and The Deck Cafe.
+Clifford’s Honey Farm and the Eucalyptus Distillery are also on the way to Kingscote.

 Follow the road signs to Kingscote and then Emu Bay.
-The turn off is close to Kingscote, the main town, where it is possible to stock up on fresh seafood, local honey as well as other provisions from Drakes and the Bottle shop as there are no shops in Emu Bay itself.
-Kingscote and Emu Bay is an easy 15 minutes drive apart.
+The turn off is close to Kingscote, the main town, where it is possible to stock up on fresh seafood, local honey as well as other provisions from Drakes Supermarket and the Bottle shop as there are no shops in Emu Bay itself.
+Kingscote and Emu Bay are an easy 15 minutes drive apart.

 The local area